Other Packaging and Labeling Requirements

 The FCTC Art.
 11 Guidelines provide that Parties should consider adopting plain packaging measures that restrict or prohibit the use of logos, colors, brand images, or other promotional information on packaging other than brand and product names displayed in a standard color and font style.
 Plain packaging aims to reduce the appeal of tobacco products, to increase the noticeability of health warnings, and to reduce the ability of the packaging of tobacco products to mislead consumers about the harmful effects of smoking.

-The Directive on Printing and Labeling prohibit the use of “any words or any graphics or symbols that mean ‘mild, very mild, medium, less tar, safe, light’ etc. and that might portray false, misleading or deceitful message regarding health, [or] health risks” of tobacco products.
+The Directive prohibits the use of “any words or any pictures or symbols that mean ‘mild, very mild, medium, less tar, safe, light’ etc. and that might portray false, misleading or deceitful message regarding health, health risk or tobacco related products” in the packaging and labeling of tobacco products.
 Likewise, the Tobacco Product Regulations prohibit the “use any words or any graphics or symbols that may be misleading or that would give deceitful messages”.

 The law meets FCTC Art.
 11 with respect to misleading terms, descriptors, signs or symbols.